AeroScripts/WoWTexasHoldem/README.md

 an update of the WoW Texas Holdem addon focusing on 2.4.3

+Thanks to the work of Distorted and Aero for improving on the original TBC port.

 #### Original readme:
 # WoW Texas Holdem v2.0 - Forked from Anzac Holdem